LC2500/XPFC_CUDA/README.md

 ## File Creation
-A makefile needs to be adjusted to the user's system.
+A makefile needs to be adjusted to the user's system for compilation.
 Refer to Makefile_Example.